Kfar Kila, Lebanon: Modern era

+During the 2026 Lebanon War Israeli officials stated that 90% of the town had been completely destroyed.
+Despite the destruction, reports suggest some civilians plan to come back following the end of the war, even though such return is not guaranteed following Israeli reports stating that those displaced may never come back.

 Demographics

 As of 2010, the village had 7,000 year round residents and its population rose to 9,000 during the summer months.
 At least 2,500 villagers had been displaced to other parts of Lebanon by the 2006 Lebanon War and another 500 had migrated abroad.

 In 2014 Muslims made up 99.56% of registered voters in Kfar Kila.
-97.41% of the voters were Shiite Muslims.
+99.41% of the voters were Shiite Muslims.

+In April 2026 the town was reported to be roughly fully depopulated after almost the entirety of it was destroyed.